Updated on November 21, 2019, to include new examples around measuring share of voice and other insights.

 So instead of using ranking data for individual keywords, many ranking tools will allow you to see rank for target keywords in a given location.
 When you aggregate those numbers across a handful of important keywords for your business, you get a ranking map like this one:

-Another way to use ranking data that’s very valuable is grouping your keywords together by which part of the customer journey a person is in when they search for it.
+Another valuable way to use ranking data is by grouping your keywords based on the part of the customer journey a person is in when they search for it.

 It’s the traditional Awareness > Consideration > Conversion marketing funnel we’re all used to, but for search.